 In Psalm 73 the psalmist looked around and saw the ungodly prospering and, at one point said, “Surely I have cleansed my heart in vain …”

 Have you ever felt that way?
-Like you are being good for nothing?
-That it doesn’t really matter?
+Like you are being good for nothing and that it doesn’t really matter?

 Maybe you’re remaining sexually pure and waiting on God’s choice of a mate, while people all around you are getting married, including those who have lived immoral lives.